AlexeyAnshakov/dg.wr.io/content/The Experiment.md

 [^202207292146-1]: Check [Andy Matuschak’s notes](https://notes.andymatuschak.org/) for details
 [^202207292146-2]: Map of Content (aka LYT).
 Learn more on [Linking Your Thinking](https://www.linkingyourthinking.com/)

-Personal Knowledge Base (PKB) is a collection of your and others' thoughts for further reflection and getting insights and ideas.
-In other words, bias toward creativity (creator mode)[^202208081715-1].
+A Personal Knowledge Base (PKB) is a collection of your and others' thoughts for further reflection and getting insights and ideas.
+I.e., bias toward creativity (creator mode)[^202208081715-1].
 The goals of corporate KB (CKB) are to preserve and transfer already formed, existing knowledge (archivist mode)[^202208081715-2].

 [^202208081715-1]: A good starting point here is [How to Take Smart Notes by Sönke Ahrens: Book Summary](https://aliabdaal.com/book-notes/how-to-take-smart-notes/)